Vogue Australia: Healthy body initiative

 May 2013 marked the first anniversary of a healthy body initiative that was signed by the magazine's international editors—the initiative represents a commitment from the editors to promote positive body images within the content of Vogue's numerous editions.
 Vogue Australia editor Edwina McCann explained:In the magazine we're moving away from those very young, very thin girls.
 A year down the track, we ask ourselves what can Vogue do about it?
 And an issue like this [June 2013 issue] is what we can do about it.
 If I was aware of a girl being ill on a photo shoot I wouldn't allow that shoot to go ahead, or if a girl had an eating disorder I would not shoot her.The Australian edition's June 2013 issue was entitled Vogue Australia: "The Body Issue" and featured articles on exercise and nutrition, as well as a diverse range of models.
 New York-based Australian plus-size model Robyn Lawley, previously featured on the cover of Vogue Italia, also appeared in a swimwear shoot for the June issue.

 Jonathan Newhouse, Condé Nast International chairman, stated that "Vogue editors around the world want the magazines to reflect their commitment to the health of the models who appear on the pages and the wellbeing of their readers."
 Alexandra Shulman, one of the magazine's editors, commented on the initiative by stating, "As one of the fashion industry's most powerful voices, Vogue has a unique opportunity to engage with relevant issues where we feel we can make a difference."

-Other editions
+Vogue Living

 Vogue Living (1967–present)

 Launched in 1967 originally as Vogue's Guide to Living.
 From 1970 it was published as Vogue Living.
-In 1999 the magazines circulation was increased from bimonthly to monthly but later returned to the bimonthly schedule.
+In 1999 the magazines circulation was increased from bi-monthly to monthly but it later returned to the bi-monthly schedule.